mneuhaus/Flowpack.Expose/Documentation/Manual/ReST/en/source/Configuration/Property.rst

 Filter
 ******
-By Tagging a Property with this Tag the Admin Interface will try to provide a Selectbox to Filter the List View by the Possible Values of this Property
+By Tagging a Property with this Tag the Expose Interface will try to provide a Selectbox to Filter the List View by the Possible Values of this Property

 **Class Reflection**::

     /**
      * @var string
-     * @Admin\Annotations\Filter
+     * @Expose\Annotations\Filter
      */
     protected $author;